 - Add minced garlic and cook for 30 seconds until fragrant.
 Add flour to coat vegetables and cook for one minute more.

-- Add the chicken, with its juices, to pot along with the potatoes and bay leaves.
-Bring to a boil then reduce heat to a simmer.
+- Add the chicken, with its juices, to the pot along with the potatoes and bay leaves.
+Bring to a boil, then reduce heat to a simmer.

 - Cover and cook on medium to medium-low heat.
 Cook until potatoes are softened and chicken is cooked through 15-20 mins.